NeerajNero/NeerajNero/README.md

-- 👋 Hi, I’m @NeerajNero
+- 👋 Hi, I’m @NeerajNero currently working at Geekyants | Software Engineer 1
 - 👀 I’m interested in Web development
 - 🌱 I’m currently learning MERN
 - 💞️ I’m looking to collaborate on any projects related to MERN Stack